 Attach a tracker to their collar.
 You will be able to track your dog in real-time using GPS tracking and your cell phone.
-Purchase a Pawfit dog tracker from our shop here.
+Purchase a Pawfit2 tracker, it gets the thumbs up from us at DogLife360.

 ID tag on your dog’s collar.
 By law, your name and phone number need to be clearly visible on the dog tag at all times.

 If you are still in the planning phase of getting a dog, you need to know Lucy's Law which protects puppies by making sure they are only available through reputable breeders.

 How To Keep Your Dog Safe